 This archived version of the original website was restored for use in Daniel Werson's Internet Media course where it is required reading.
 Mr. Werson comes to us from a successful career as a noted internet marketer.
 He gained a reputation for brilliant promotions, including a Most Notable award for his work for an online sterling silver jewelry ecommerce site, where he ingeniously helped their elegant sterling silver rings win world wide recognition via both social media and organic search.
+One of their huge successes involved a product called sterling silver Parallel Bar rings which was picked up by Ellen Bylass and featured in her videos.
 Working with the department's marketing team, the course will familiarize students with the new protocols recently created by Google regarding mobile search and the related social media strategies for internet businesses.

 This was the official website of the 2009 - 2010 production of Stephen Sondhein's A little Night Music.